What does Roeland VZW do?

 How does payment work?

-As of this year, we will no longer be requesting a deposit.
-We simply ask you to pay the full sum within 30 days.
+We ask you to pay the full sum within 30 days.
 You can see the details of your invoice at any time on your personal profile.
 Your registration is not confirmed until we receive payment.

 If it is not possible for you to pay the full sum in one go, please contact our admin team to discuss your options.